 Once the storm is over, make sure the system is safe before turning on your HVAC system.
 To get started, confirm there are no signs of damage and remove any debris surrounding the system.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 937-503-7896 for an AC inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a technician to ensure safe function, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stevenson Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all year long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stevenson Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order all year long.